 , and DROP

-which handle database schema and the description of how the data should reside in the database.
+which handles database schema and the description of how the data should reside in the database.
 DML includes commands such as SELECT

 , INSERT